vtog/labGuides/source/ocp/lso-odf-quick-start.rst

    .. image:: images/imageuploadexample.png

 #.
-Access the image/registry directly from the cluster
+Access the image/registry directly from a cluster node

    .. code-block:: bash